 Paul Lyngby-Trow has worked as a digital designer since the late 1990s and has held senior and directorial positions at the likes of BSkyB and Travel Republic.
 He is currently Head of User Experience and Design at dnata Travel Group.
-At Consortia, we spoke to him as part of our Thought Leadership Programme, leading the UX discussion on key topics that are gripping the industry.
-Why not join the conversation and let us know what you think over on Twitter - @Consortia_UX.
+At Consortia, we spoke to him as part of our Industry Insiders Programme, leading the UX discussion on key topics that are gripping the industry.

 While a lot has changed over the last few decades, the overarching needs of website and multimedia users has remained relatively consistent; aesthetics, functionality and intuitiveness remain of utmost importance, even if the means of achieving them has been drastically improved upon.

 These three characteristics are central to any user experience, and small firms must seek to achieve them even if they are on a smaller scale than their big-budget competitors.
 We talked to Paul about hiring a UX team on a lean budget, and how you secure more funding for user experience staff down the line.

 Not every firm has a dedicated UX team, so it's important to have a hands-on manager.
 Paul moved from a Digital Art Director position at BSkyB to head of UX Design at Travel Republic, so there was a learning curve involved for him:

 "There wasn't a dedicated UX team when I started — everything was more development driven.
 I liked the challenge, it was a natural progression from where I'd come from.
 I started with an audit of the landscape, to see where the public was and looked at the individual product platforms to work out priorities".